Chapter 1. European demand

 1.9.2.
 Restoration of rights following a review

-The principle is quite similar to the one exposed for theA122 EPC above:
+The principle is quite similar to that stated for #8217;A122 EPC above:

 The same remarks can be made as before (see above).